stefbbq/abyssion/docs/CODEX.md

 ### Theme Signals & Switching

 - **currentTheme:** A computed signal holding the current `UITheme` object.
 Use this for theme-aware logic.
+- **currentBaseTheme:** A signal holding the current `BaseTheme` object.
+Used by components like `ThemeSwitcher` for reactive theme display.
 - **currentThemeMode:** A signal holding the current mode (`'light'` | `'dark'`).
 - **toggleThemeMode() / setThemeMode():** Functions to toggle or set the theme mode.
 Switching is instant and client-side.
+- **switchToNextThemeFamily():** Cycles through available theme families while preserving the current light/dark mode.
 - **ThemeProvider Island:** Injects and dynamically updates the theme's CSS variables in the document head.
 Listens for theme changes and enables instant toggling.

 ### CSS Variables & Tailwind Integration